Back on home court, No. 16 Auburn ends 2-game skid with 81-54 rout of Vanderbilt - WTOP News

 Vanderbilt (5-15, 0-7) was led by Ven-Allen Lubin, who had 17 points and 12 rebounds.
 Evan Taylor scored 14 points, and Tyrin Lawrence added 12 points for the Commodores.

-The Commodores went nearly seven minutes without a made field goal in the first half, helping the Tigers stretch their early lead to double-digits.
+The Commodores went nearly seven minutes without making a field goal in the first half, helping the Tigers stretch their early lead to double-digits.
+In the second half, Auburn put the game away with a 20-2 run.

+“I don’t think we ever got in a rhythm offensively,” Vanderbilt coach Jerry Stackhouse said.
+“We just missed a lot of shots.
+That’s not gonna get it done.”

 BIG PICTURE